Steviggio/Booki/issues.md

 - Containers display:
     - leaving a space between the two card section Y
-    - background colors are reversed for the mobile version N
+    - background colors are reversed for the mobile version Y

 - Activities in Marseille :
-    - Alt attributes N
+    - Alt attributes Y

 - Responsive design for tablets :
     - Adding padding to the "display more" and "most popular" texts N

 - Responsive design for mobile :
-    - Nav border displayed beneath the links N
+    - Nav border displayed beneath the links Y
-    - Column display for the divs N
+    - Column display for the divs Y
-    - Switching to the magnifying glass in the search bar N
+    - Switching to the magnifying glass in the search bar Y
-    - Booki logo in the center of the header N
+    - Booki logo in the center of the header Y